About Wild Root JourneysOur roots keep us grounded; they keep us strong. From our roots we grow.

 We are advocates of equality and offer a safe, inclusive space for all who wish to join us on a kayak journey.

-SKGABC Level 3 Guide, Level 1 Paddle Canada Kayak Instructor – he/him/his
+SKGABC Level 4 Guide, Level 2 Paddle Canada Kayak Instructor – she/her/hers

 Holly Keen Goldes